-G. It shall not be a defense to a violation of this Section that the owner of such dog was that the dog was provoked by persons through the ordinary or reasonable use of private properties, public roadways, sidewalks or alleyways or common areas of condominiums, townhouses or apartment buildings.
+G. It shall not be a defense to a violation of this Section that the owner of such dog proclaimed that the dog was provoked by persons through the ordinary or reasonable use of private properties, public roadways, sidewalks or alleyways or common areas of condominiums, townhouses or apartment buildings.

-H. A summons and complaint issued for violation of this Section shall either be issued by an Animal Control Officer and/or Law Enforcement Officer that 1) personally witnessed the violation based on a sworn affidavit or by at least two (2) identified complaining witnesses from separate households who are willing to testify at trial in addition to the signature of the serving officer or may be signed by only one (1) complaining witness other than the serving officer if there exists competent evidence admissible at trial to prove a prima facie case of a violation of this Section.
+H. A summons and complaint issued for violation of this Section shall either be issued by an animal control officer that personally witnessed the violation, and sworn affidavit by at least two (2) identified complaining witnesses from separate households who are willing to testify at trial in addition to the signature of the serving officer, or may be signed by only one (1) identified complaining witness other than the serving officer, if there exists competent evidence admissible at trial to prove a prima facie case of a violation of this Section.

-6.02.170 Removal of animal excrement; damage to property.
+6.02.120 Removal of animal excrement; damage to property.